olivemideva/Deepfake-Detector/README.md

 ## Recommendations
-- Model Fine-Tuning: Regular fine-tuning and updates to the model are recommended to maintain accuracy as AI-generation techniques evolve.
+- Continuous Monitoring: Establish a feedback loop for monitoring real-world performance and implementing incremental improvements to the detection system.
-- Augment Data Sources: Incorporating additional datasets, particularly those representing newer AI-generated techniques, can enhance model robustness.
+- Media and Content Verification Teams: Equip these teams with improved tools for authenticating images, thereby enhancing the credibility of visual content.
-- User Interface Development: A focus on a user-friendly deployment is critical, allowing non-experts to easily verify image authenticity.
+- General Public: Promote the use of enhanced detection models to help maintain the integrity of visual media, contributing to a more trustworthy information landscape.
-- Continuous Monitoring: Implement a feedback loop for real-world performance monitoring and incremental improvements to the detection system
+- Content Moderation Teams: Enable these teams to implement detection models for filtering and managing visual content, ensuring the authenticity of images shared across platforms.